The Gap

 Monday, March 9, 2026 · 8:47 AM MT

-First: Jordan Reeves, Head of Recruiting, from New York:
+Before you can finish reading, Jordan Reeves, Head of Recruiting, calls from New York.

 Jordan Reeves